From robust tests to Bayes-like posterior distributions

-Our approach to solve this estimation problem has a Bayesian flavour since we endow $\sM$ with a $\sigma$-algebra $\cA$ and a probability measure $\pi$ on $(\sM,\cA)$ that plays the same role as the prior in the Bayes paradigm.
-Our aim is to design a posterior distribution $\widehat \pi_{\bsX}$, solely based on $\bsX$ and the choice of $\ell$, that concentrates its mass, with a probability close to one, on an {\em $\ell$-ball,} i.e.\ a set of the form
+Our approach to solve this estimation problem has a Bayesian flavour.
+We endow $\sM$ with a $\sigma$-algebra $\cA$ and a probability measure $\pi$ that plays the same role as the prior in the classical Bayes paradigm.
+Our aim is to design a posterior distribution $\widehat \pi_{\bsX}$, solely based on $\bsX$ and the choice of $\ell$, that concentrates its mass, with a probability close to one, on an {\em $\ell$-ball,} namely a set of the form

 This means that with a probability close to 1, a point $\widehat P$ which is randomly drawn according to our (random) distribution $\widehat \pi_{\bsX}$ is likely to estimate $P\et$ with an accuracy (with respect to the chosen loss $\ell$) not larger than $r$.
 Our objective is to design $\widehat \pi_{\bsX}$ in such a way that this concentration property holds for small values of $r$ and under mild assumptions on $P\et$ and $\sM$.
-In particular, we do not want to assume that $P\et$ belongs to $\sM$.
-Instead, we want that our posterior distribution $\widehat \pi_{\bsX}$ enjoys some stability property: if the concentration property we look for is satisfied when the data $\etc{X}$ are drawn according to a distribution $P\et$, that typically belongs to our model $\sM$, we want that this property be also satisfied when the distribution of $\etc{X}$ is close enough to $P\et$ (for the chosen loss $\ell$).
-Of special interest is the choice of $\ell$ given by the total variation or the Hellinger distances since, as we shall see, the stability of our posterior distribution for such losses automatically leads to estimators $\widehat P\sim \widehat \pi_{\bsX}$ that are naturally robust to model specification, outliers and contamination.